MikeGawi/ePiframe_plugin/docs/TUTORIAL.md

 * ```get_show_bp``` returns dynamically created website Blueprint with rendering method and URL binding
 * ```show_bp``` is a website Blueprint object that will be recognized for Flask under *show_bp* name, has templates and static folders configured to the ones we've created
 * ```@show_bp.route('/episync')``` is the route to our website (notice the Blueprint object name decorator at the beginning). ```http://<IP>/episync``` will be an URL for our website
-* ```@login_required``` decorator determines if website needs an user to be logged in to visit it.
+* ```@login_required``` decorator determines if website needs a user to be logged in to visit it.
 This decorator should be the last one just above the method name and can be removed so everyone can visit this site, even not authenticated users
 * ```def show()``` is a website rendering method that is executed when bounded address is visited.
 * ```return render_template``` returns website template *show.html* that is in configured *templates* folder and passes values with names ```number```, ```width``` and ```height``` to the template.
 These names are arbitrary as are just the identifier inside the template
 * ```number=len(self.plugin.get_files())``` will be a number of synced files with use of our helping method from [Step 5: Extending API](#step-5-extending-api)
 * ```width=self.plugin.config.get('thumb_width')``` and ```height=self.plugin.config.get('thumb_height')``` will have plugin configuration passed values

-You probably wonder why this website is created in such tricky way, that's because we want to inject plugin class to use it inside the template and generating it inside a method that dynamically joins all elements is a good way to do that.
+You probably wonder why this website is created in such a tricky way, that's because we want to inject plugin class to use it inside the template and generating it inside a method that dynamically joins all elements is a good way to do that.

 To summarize what we did so far:
 * we've created a file structure to hold templates and Blueprint resources to generate a new webiste